Clavicle Fracture Open Reduction and Internal Fixation

 The pieces of your clavicle are significantly out of alignment

-Your clavicle broke through the skin
+Your clavicle broke through the skin, or looks like it may break through

 Your clavicle broke into several pieces